 If your application needs to be decided at a Planning and Related Matters meeting, you will be invited to speak at the meeting.
 Anyone who has made an objection to your application will also be invited.

-Planning and Related Matters meetings are held on the fourth Wednesday of every month (except January) at the Moreland Civic Centre.
+Planning and Related Matters meetings are held on the fourth Wednesday of every month (except January) at the Moreland Civic Centre (90 Bell Street, Coburg).

-Find out more about Planning and Related Matters meetings.
+You can find out more about these meetings on our Planning and Related Matters meetings page.

 7. VCAT Appeal